St. Mary’s Ukrainian Catholic Church

 Apostle: 2 Timothy 3 Verses 10-15 ● Gospel: Luke 18 Verses 10-14

 Please remember in your prayers all those who are homebound, in care

 facilities or impeded by illness.
 May our Lord restore them to complete health.

-Holy Water is available for pick-up after mass until January 21st.
+Holy Water is available for pick-up until after this Sunday's Liturgy.
 Please bring a container with you so that you may bring Holy Water home.